 Monitor Your Hearing

 If you do have to take medication like aspirin and can’t use a substitute, notify your doctor about your tinnitus and then get your hearing tested.
 An ototoxic drug might not stop at just worsening that ringing sound.
-Periodically have your hearing retested to ensure nothing funny is going on.
+Periodically have your hearing retested to ensure nothing more serious is going on.
 Contact your doctor immediately if the tinnitus becomes very bad.

-Also avoid other situations that could make tinnitus worse, such as exposure to very loud sounds.
+Also, avoid other situations that could make tinnitus worse, such as exposure to very loud sounds.

-Tinnitus can severely impact your quality of life, and it doesn’t necessarily get better when you stop the medications.
+Tinnitus can severely impact your quality of life, and it doesn’t necessarily get better when you stop ototoxic medications.
 Therefore, you have to be very careful about what and how much aspirin or NSAIDs you take.
 By working with an audiologist and your doctors to find a better solution, you have a good chance of improving your quality of life and fending off more of that ringing or rushing sound.